jchavanton/disruptor/README.md

-# disruptor
+# Disruptor
- generating problems on RTP streams : latency, delay, jitter
+ Network impairment server (generating problems on RTP streams : latency, delay, jitter)

  This tool can be used anywhere with netfilter and iptables.
  This is can be very handy when you need to test how an RTP application behaves when facing problems, using scenarios the same problems can be reproduced many times.